“Wedges are the golf clubs having the heaviest clubhead, the briefest shaft, and the broadest loft”

 Design of Lob Wedge

 The last type of wedge is a lob wedge also known as the lobbed wedge and L-wedge.
 A Lob wedge degree varies from 60 to 64 degrees; the shaft is the shortest and the loft wedge bounce is could be anywhere from zero to 10 degrees.
 The face is quite open to give high flight to the ball.
+Also have a look at the best wedges for high handicappers.

 Use of Lob Wedge

 Also, the shot hit by a lob wedge covers the shortest distance.
 These are used to hit high-flight soft shots.
-Hitting the ball with the full-swing is not recommended since it will raise the ball quite high as a result it will cover a little distance on the ground.
+Hitting the ball with the full swing is not recommended since it will raise the ball quite high as a result it will cover a little distance on the ground.
 Like the sand wedge, the loft wedge can be used to escape the ball from a bunker or long grass.
 When the ball is quite a studded in the grass or sand.
 With a high bounce, the loft wedge helps you to get through the bunker.

 Difference and Usage Between Golf Wedges Explained